ABOUT LUKAS

 Lukas Vanderheeren, born on January 22, 2016, in Roeselare (Belgium), currently lives in Kortrijk.
 He discovered his passion for motorsports at just seven years old, getting his first taste of karting at Worldkarts, an indoor track in Kortrijk.
 Less than two years later, Lukas is already competing for top positions in major karting competitions across the Benelux and France.

 His rapid rise through a fiercely competitive field hasn’t gone unnoticed.
-Teaming up with his father and CRG Belgium, Lukas has become a force to be reckoned with—securing already multiple podium finishes throughout the 2025 season including a win at Ostricourt.
+Teaming up with his father and CRG Belgium, Lukas delivered a stunning debut season in 2025.
+He racked up 10 podium finishes across the year, including a memorable race win at Ostricourt and two podia in the IAME Series Benelux.

 TRACKSIDE UPDATES